sheikhmunim/munim.github.io/projects.md

 - Designed and implemented the Hazard Detection module using ROS2 and TF2.
 - Integrated camera-based object detection to identify and localize hazards in real-time.
 - Transformed hazard positions from the camera frame to the global map frame for accurate localization.
+- Developed and implemented wall-following navigation logic for autonomous maze exploration.
 - Published visual hazard markers for real-time RViz visualization and system status updates.

 **Tools & Technologies:** ROS2, Python, TF2, RViz, Computer Vision